 - Don’t tuck your hair behind your ears: If you have a habit of tucking your hair behind your ear, it’s probably time to stop doing it if you’re going to rebond your hair.
 This is because tucking your tresses behind your ear leaves it with creases and kinks that will mess up the straightened hair bonds.

 Hair rebonding, soft rebonding, and volume rebonding: Prices and where to find these hair services

-Haar Attic: Hair rebonding + haircut (Get a 23% discount with Salon Finder)
+Haar Attic: Hair rebonding + haircut Get a 23% discount

-One of the highly rated hair salons in town, Haar Attic earns its popularity by fulfilling your hair needs and wants with their technical know-how and aesthetic flair.
-The fabulously smooth locks you get from the salon after the hair rebonding session will not only enhance your personal style, but will also easy to maintain on a daily basis.
+One of the highly-rated hair salons in town, Haar Attic earns its popularity by fulfilling your hair needs and wants with its technical know-how and aesthetic flair.
+The fabulously smooth locks you get from the salon after the hair rebonding session will not only enhance your personal style, but will also be easy to maintain on a daily basis.